Semiconductor Equipment: Supercycle Or Bubble?

 One thing that is overlooked is that the decision to manufacture chips in China has nothing to do with increased capacity, but to manufacture chips at a lower cost in a country with a large technology manufacturing infrastructure.
 And of course, it has to do with cheap and available money from China banks and consortia on a buying spree.

-Therefore, every fab build in China means that a fab will not be built elsewhere.
+Therefore, every fab built in China means that a fab will not be built elsewhere.
 Semiconductor manufacturers will not make more chips than they need, otherwise ASPs drop as supply increases (which is the opposite effect of what is going on in memory).
 Thus, China will mean a redistribution of equipment purchases, not more purchases.

 Fortunately for public equipment companies, the Chinese have only begun to develop a home-grown equipment industry, so they will not impact revenues.